 Assessment of lectures is made by an oral and/or written exam, whose type and duration are specified in an appendix to this curriculum.
 Assessment criteria for courses with pass/fail grades may differ (e.g. written report, oral exam).
 Exams occur during the official exam sessions in spring, summer, or autumn.
-Students register for each exam via the GestEns web interface (http://gestens.unifr.ch/sc) within the stipulated delays according to the on-line procedure and using their university provided account and password.
+Students must register for each exam via the students' web portal MyUniFR (https://my.unifr.ch) within the stipulated delays, according to the on-line procedure and using their university provided account and password.
 The marks range from 6 (highest mark) to 1 (lowest mark).
 An exam marked below 4 can be repeated, but only once, and at earliest during the next exam session.